Conservation Program Director

-Wahyu has been studying orangutans in Gunung Palung National Park since he was a high school student and supported by GPOCP himself.
-Wahyu now facilitates both national and international researchers and students to come to Gunung Palung National Park.
+Wahyu has been studying orangutans in Gunung Palung National Park since his Bachelors degree where he himself was supported by GPOCP through a scholarship.
+Wahyu now facilitates both national and international researchers and students to come to Gunung Palung National Park for various research topics.

 Wendi’s focus lies in developing communities in the Gunung Palung landscape within Sustainable Livelihoods such as Non-Timber Forest Products, organic agriculture, and aquaculture.
 Wendi also joined GPOCP originally as a member of our Education team, but quickly found his passion for wildlife education through community empowerment.
 Wendi has also recently won the prestigious Whitley Award for global conservation heroes for all his hard work and success with sustainable community development.

 Asbandi works closely with the organic farming groups, recruiting primarily illegal loggers or miners into the groups to help provide alternative and sustainable livelihoods for their families.

 Asbandi specializes in making organic compost and leads our organic farming demonstration plots in Bentangor, producing seedlings for reforestation efforts and farmer groups to initiate their own plots.

 Samad works primarily with our Non-Timber Forest Product artisans groups to help develop their skills in product making as well as business management and networking.
 He also monitors and reports on all product production, value and range across all the groups including the aquaculture and organic farming groups.